ixd-teaching/body-detection/public/sketches/speed-of-nose/README.md

 ## Speed of nose

 ### Description
-This sketch demonstrates how to get the speed of a body part in this case 'nose'
+This sketch demonstrates how to get the speed of a body part in this case 'nose'.

 ### Usage
 As ususal we get a camera feed, configure the framework and get the body data from the event handler handed 'detectBodies' and store the latest body in 'latestBody'.